 Bankruptcy and Unemployment

-Our Montgomery bankruptcy attorneys tell perspective clients that the best way to determine if they would qualify for a Chapter 7 bankruptcy or Chapter 13 debt repayment plan if they are unemployed is to simply set an appointment and come in and meet with one of our local attorneys and discuss all options.
+Our Montgomery, Selma and Central Alabama bankruptcy attorneys tell perspective clients that the best way to determine if they would qualify for a Chapter 7 bankruptcy or Chapter 13 debt repayment plan if they are unemployed is to simply set an appointment and come in and meet with one of our local attorneys and discuss all options.
 We have four offices which are located in Montgomery, Selma, Greenville, and Troy.
-All consultations are always free, and we can usually see you within 24 hours.
-Call us at 334-LAWYERS (529-9377) to set an appointment.
-You may also use the “text us” link of Contact Form on our website.
+All consultations are always free, and we can usually meet with you within 24 hours.
+Call or text us at 334-LAWYERS (529-9377) to set an appointment.
+Our phone lines are answered 24 hours a day!
+You may also use the Contact Form on our website or email us at email@example.com.
 Remember that doing nothing changes nothing so act today!

 The Sellers Law Firm is designated a debt relief agency by an Act of Congress and the President of the United States.
 We have proudly assisted people seeking relief under the U.S. Bankruptcy Code for four decades.